Andy-Li308/ros-task-Andy-Li/README.md

 ### Known Issues

 1. This will not work with docker desktop, please do not use it, use the default engine.
+2. pandas and matplotlib will need to be installed in order to plot the simulation data.

 Feel free to modify anything else if it does not work as expected.